 I spent some time reading Hemingway and a book about the relationship between whalers and whales.
 I drank coffee with condensed milk (Central American specialty).
 I practiced Spanish.
 I laid in a hammock under layers of heat.
 I danced ballet by myself one day when we couldn’t get on land.
 I was growing tired of being stagnant and eating food that we couldn’t waste.

 I took out a black motor boat with captains permission and picked up trash out of the Panamanian waters.
+I tried witout success to remove a completely water logged mattress.
+The weight was too much to pull onboard.
+There was such an extensive amount of trash I felt helpless.
 I saw a boat named Carmen San Diego and laughed out loud.
 I saw a sailor with the most beautiful sailboat I had ever laid eyes on.
 He was sitting in front of his ship, in a tiny wooden motor boat.
 He looked like a gringo, who had been living on his boat for years.
 His skin like a plantain banana.
 His hair bleached gold from the relentless sun.